MyPsyche™ Logo

-Hello, my name is Cate (she/her), I live in Kent and I'm a qualified psychotherapeutic counsellor - fully committed to supporting you through whatever challenges you are facing.
-My interest in wellbeing has developed through volunteering for a mental health charity for the past eight years and I decided to train as a counsellor during the pandemic.
+Hello, my name is Cate (she/her), I live in Kent and I'm a qualified counsellor - fully committed to supporting you through whatever challenges you are facing.
+My interest in wellbeing has developed through volunteering for a mental health charity for the past eight years and I made the decision to train as a counsellor during the pandemic.

-I offer face-to-face and online counselling sessions to adults and provide counselling for children and young people in schools.
+I offer online counselling sessions to adults and provide counselling for children and young people in schools.

 I provide a safe and accessible space for members of the LGBTQ+ and neurodivergent communities.
 To learn more about counselling online please click here.